mikeTwoTimes/hangman/README.md

 # Compilation

 Make sure you have your friendly neighborhood C++ compiler and double check to make sure it supports up to C++ 17.
-A makefile has been provided for compilation.
+A makefile has been provided for your convenience.

 # Dependencies